The Board of Directors have pleasure in presenting the 77th Annual

 in its allocated 12 lead districts of Srinagar, Ganderbal, Budgam,

 Baramulla, Bandipora, Kupwara, Anantnag, Kulgam, Pulwama, Shopian,

 Poonch and Rajouri.
-The Performance of RSETIs in conducting training
+State Bank of India has also set up 10 RSETIs in

-In terms of RBI guidelines, target of setting Financial Literacy
+In terms of RBI guidelines, target of setting of Financial Literacy

 Centres (FLCs) in all the districts of the state has been fully